newtfire/textAnalysis-Hub/Installations/ixml-xproc-InstallNotes-Mac.md

 ## Calabash

-Calabash is an XProc 3.0 processor.
+Calabash is an XProc 3.0 processor developed by the same people that made the CoffeeTools.

 ### Installing Calabash